hippiehunter/dblbook/src/common/routines.md

 By default, subroutines and functions in DBL treat parameters as "unspecified," which means they can be used for both input and output, akin to INOUT.
 However, not specifying direction carries more risk, because it doesn't protect against unintentional modifications to parameters that are not meant to be altered, such as temporary values or literals.
 Therefore, it's advisable to always specify the direction of a parameter explicitly.

 In Traditional DBL, arguments can be passed to subroutines and functions in one of three ways: by descriptor, by reference, or by value.
-The default mode is by descriptor.<!--Probably don't need this sentence since it's repeated in the next paragraph"-->

-* By descriptor: This is the default and most common way of passing arguments.
+* By descriptor: This mode is the default and most common way of passing arguments.
 In this mode, any changes made to the variable linked with the parameter in the receiving routine are also reflected in the argument's value in the calling routine.

 * By reference: This mode is primarily used when passing arguments to non-DBL routines.
 It functions similarly to passing by descriptor; any modifications made to the variable linked with the parameter in the receiving routine are also reflected in the argument's value in the calling routine.